 After a long summer of working hard it’s time to say goodbye to our Academic Intern, Gabby.
 Gabby spent her summer with the Academic team after a busy 3 years at Cardiff University.

-We got to know Gabby a little better before she left; below she tells us all about her experience at Cardiff University, how she coped being so far from home and her favourite places to visit in the city.
+We got to know Gabby a little better before she left; below she tells us all about her experience at Cardiff University.
+She also tells us about how she coped being so far from home and her favourite places to visit in the city.
 We’d like to wish Gabby the best of luck for the future!